 10. Surface Tension: The easiest way to explain this is to say that one surface is attracted to another.
 For example, when you first try to blow up a balloon, it's very hard to do.
 The reason is because the surface tension is high, or the sides of the balloon are attracted to one another.
 One way to reduce this surface tension is by blowing up the balloon many times.
 The more you do it, the less the surface tension is.
 Another way to reduce surface tension is by putting soap in the balloon.
 This will make it easier to open.
 This knowledge will come in handy as you learn that your lungs produce surfactant, a soap-like substance that coats the alveoli (balloon-like structures) in your lungs.
 The surfactant helps to reduce surface tension, so that with every breath your lungs easily open.
 An example of when surface tension is very high is with premature infants who have yet to develop enough surfactant.
 In these instances, they have a hard time inhaling.
 Artificial surfactant is then dumped into their lungs through an endotracheal tube, and this generally reduces surface tension so they can breathe easier.

 12. Compliance: The true definition is the elastic forces and surface tension that try to impede inflation of the lungs.
 Or, worded another way, it's a measure of how easy or hard your lungs are to open.
 Increased compliance means that your lungs are easily opened and air easily enters your lungs.
 Decreased compliance means that your lungs are not easily opened, and air cannot easily enter.
 An example of a disease that will increase compliance is emphysema where the lungs become easily opened and too much air gets in (thus becoming trapped).
 An example of a disease that decreases compliance is pulmonary fibrosis where the lungs become quite stiff and air simply cannot pass.
 Also of importance, the lower the compliance of the lungs (the stiffer the lungs are) the greater the peak pressure needed to fill the lungs.
-Diseases like exacerbation of asthma and COPD and pulmonary fibrosis may require high pressures to obtain low volumes.
+Diseases like like exacerbation of asthma and COPD, along with pulmonary fibrosis, may require high pressures to obtain low volumes.
 Yet diseases like emphysema and ARDS may require low pressures to achieve higher volumes.
 Asthma attacks will decrease compliance making it hard to inhale.
-An Albuterol breathing treatment may help relax the muscles of the air passages, thus increasing compliance and making it easier to take in a breath.
-This information will come in handy as you learn about management of ventilator patients.
+An Albuterol breathing treatment may help relax the muscles of the air passages, thus decreasing compliance and making it easier to take in a breath.
+This information will come in handy as you learn about management of BiPAP and ventilator patients.

 13. Spirometer: The volumes noted above are measured by a spirometer.
 The test generally performed is called a pulmonary function test.
 Generally, spirometry can help a physician diagnose the various lung diseases.
-You can learn more about this by clicking here.

 14. Work of Breathing: This is the work needed to get in a breath.
 This is how difficult it is to breathe, or how hard it is for a person to take in a breath.
 If a person is having an asthma attack, his work of breathing is increased (his breathing becomes difficult).
 A breathing treatment will decrease work of breathing (make breathing easier).
 Here is a simple formula: Change in Pressure X change in flow (WOB = ∆P × ∆V)